Msmastr74/Bogobot/README.md

  * /get_stats: Retrieves current shuffles, comparisons, and calculated uptime.
  * /get_sort: Retrieves the sort state from the latest cached video frame, intentionally matching the delayed YouTube view rather than the fresher API state.
  * /streamboard: Shows Bogostream contributor rankings, or a contributor profile by nickname.
- * @mention AI and /ai: Bogobot can chat, call registered command actions, and queue passive context requests.
+ * @mention AI, /ai, and the AI message context menu: Bogobot can chat about a prompt or selected Discord message, call registered command actions, and queue passive context requests.
 See `AI.md`.
  * /archive view: Shows archived monitor values.
  * /archive retrieve: Shows a visual archive frame card by epoch or Discord timestamp.
  * /archive scan: Searches a bounded visual archive window for an attached image crop and returns the matching timestamp.